shakes98/Disaster-Response-Pipelines/README.md

 ## Machine Learning pipeline description
 1. Loads the cleaned data from the SQLite database from specified path
+2. Uses the tokenize function to break the text into tokens, replace URLs and lematizes the tokens
+3. Build a model using a pipeline object.
+This uses CounterVectorizer, TfidfTransformer and MultiOutputClassifier with RandomForestClassifier
+4. Trains the modl using only training data
+5. Evaluates model on test data
+6. Saves model as a pickle file to be used in the web app

 In this dataset some labels like water have very few examples (so the dataset is imbalanced).
 Classifiers tend not to perform that well on unbalanced datasets as they can potentially classify the main class well but at the expence of the smaller classes.
 For this imbalance, we want to improve the performance of signle classifier, so we use the Random Forest Classifieer as an ensemble methology technique.
 MultiOutputClassifier is then used as there is multiple categorical columns.
+In future it may be worth using Balanced Random Forest Classifier instead to counteract the inbalance some more to improve the model.

 ## Results & Learnings
-I will try this againn using feature union improve model
+The result of this is a web app, which can be accessed using the instructions above.

 ## Licensing, Authors and Other Acknowledgements
+I'd would like to thank Figure Eight for providing a great data set to practice machine learning and NLP techniques on, in this classification project.

+I'd also like to thank Udacity and the instructors for the courses on software engineering and data engineering.